 The Dealer

-There are always two dealers standing on each side of the boxman.
-They are the ones who communicate the most with the players – their job is to answer all questions, to keep all bets well-organized, and to pay out the winnings.
-The two dealers must be very quick and accurate in their actions since they also help the boxman exchange cash for chips.
+There are always two dealers standing on either side of the boxman.
+They interact with players the most: answering questions, keeping bets organized, and paying out winnings.
+The dealers must work quickly and accurately, as they also assist the boxman with exchanging cash for chips.

 Etiquette of the Game

-Craps is a game of pure chance and although it was scientifically and mathematically analyzed a long time ago, it remains one of the most superstitious casino games.
-Moreover, it is traditionally played by 10 to 20 people at a time and most of them bet together.
-This creates a sense of a community, of shared risk and reward.
-This shared experience fuels beliefs that are not always based on facts such as the notion that it is bad luck to even utter the word “seven” on the craps table.
+Craps is a game of pure chance, and although it was scientifically and mathematically analyzed long ago, it remains one of the most superstitious casino games.
+Traditionally, 10 to 20 people play at once, and most of them bet together.
+This creates a sense of community – a feeling of shared risk and reward.
+That shared experience fosters beliefs not always grounded in fact, such as the notion that simply uttering the word “seven” at the table brings bad luck.

-Of course, there is also a certain etiquette that should be followed when playing craps in a brick-and-mortar casino.
-It comprises of a set of spoken and unspoken rules that have been established over the years to prevent the disapproval of other players and any suspicion of cheating.
+Naturally, there is also a set of etiquette rules to follow when playing craps in a brick-and-mortar casino.
+These spoken and unspoken guidelines have developed over the years to prevent both the disapproval of fellow players and any suspicion of cheating.

 Craps Talk